-The claim will be investigated to determine if Tulsa Transit is liable.
+The claim will be investigated to determine if they are liable.
 If you don’t get a response, or if the claim is rejected, you can pursue a personal injury claim just as you would do with an individual.

 You should include the accident report, witness statements, photos of the accident scene, and anything else that you have that can support your claim and prove damages.

 If you have suffered injuries in an accident with a city bus, and you believe the transit authority is responsible for your damages, you should consult with a personal injury attorney.